texastribune/styleguides/newtribunestyle.md

 #### Nesting

 Sass should preferably be nested no more than three levels deep.
-It should be the exception and there should be a reason that it's being nested beyond three.

 Javascript
 ----------